 ATLAS is developed by Boston Dynamics.
 This is a humanoid robot that is able to perform spectacular postures.
 The general purpose of building this robot was to be part of search and rescue operations along with other defense duties.
 This was released in the year 2013.
 This robot has been tested to break doors and rescue victims and drive vehicles at the crash sites etc.

 Another creation of Softbank Robotics and was created in the year 2009.
 The purpose of the creation of this robot is basically for helping elderly and disabled persons.
 It is sometimes considered as the next step to the NAO robot by the same organization.

 5. Ocean One

-This is another humanoid robot which is made to explore the sea.
+This is another humanoid robot that is made to explore the sea.
 This robot can go underwater and explore the deep sea.
-It can be controlled by a human pilot remotely and it gives haptic feedback when it encounters an object undersea.
+It can be controlled by a human pilot remotely, and it gives haptic feedback when it encounters an object undersea.
 This robot was developed by the joint venture between King Abdullah University of Science and Technology (KAUST) and Stanford robotic experts.

 Best Non-Humanoid Robots

-Now let us look into some of the non-humanoid robots which are legendary in its own way:
+Let us look into some of the non-humanoid robots which are legendary in their own way:

 SPOT was previously known as SPOT MINI.
 It is a non-humanoid robot that is able to walk, run, climb stairs and pick up objects.
 This is created by Boston Dynamics in the year 2016.
 This robot went on sale for the first time in late 2019.
 Here are some specs: